COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Pediatric Pulmonary Behavioral Medicine

-This externship is ideally suited for advanced practicum students seeking comprehensive training in pediatric psychology.
-Externs will spend one day per week providing psychological services to children and adolescents with acute and chronic pulmonary diseases.
-Clinical activities will be under the direct supervision of attending doctor, Danny Lewin, Ph.D., D.ABSM, a pediatric psychologist, and a post-doctoral fellow, Casey Lawless, Ph.D., a pediatric psychologist and CF specialist.
+This externship is ideally suited for advanced practicum students seeking training in pediatric psychology.
+Externs will spend one to two days each week providing outpatient, inpatient and telehealth services for patients with lung disease and their families.
+Clinical activities are under the direct supervision of Casey Lawless, Ph.D.

-Formal coursework in child development, as well as at least a one-year practicum involving assessment and treatment of children and/or adolescents, are required.
-Experience with medically-ill populations is desired but not required.
+Formal coursework in child psychopathology/treatment as well as prior practicum experience with child and adolescent assessment and therapy are required.
+Experience in pediatric psychology or medical settings is desired but not required.

-Send a letter of interest, CV/resume and two letters of recommendation via email or regular mail to:
+Please email a letter of interest, CV/resume and two letters of recommendation to:

 Children’s National Hospital — 111 Michigan Ave NW, Washington, DC 20010